jramrath/ramrath.me/docs/server-install/README.md

 }
 ```

-To check the configuration you can do the following:
+You should check the configuration by doing the following:
 ```
 sudo nginx -t
 ```